Wednesday, December 11th 2019, 5:59 pm - Thunberg is the magazine’s youngest choice ever to be named Person of the Year.

 The 16-year-old from Sweden has become a symbol for climate change and environmental activism and has spent much of the year speaking at international conferences, leading climate protests and raising awareness about the dangerous consequences of human-caused climate change.

 Her activism started in 2018 when she began protesting outside of the Swedish Parliament on Fridays instead of going to school.
-She sat next to the building holding a hand-painted sign that read “skolstrejk för klimatet,” which translates to “School strike for the climate,” which is now an internationally recognized slogan that has been translated into dozens of languages.
+She sat next to the building holding a hand-painted sign that read “skolstrejk för klimatet,” which translates to “School strike for the climate,” and has become an internationally recognized slogan.

 Credit: Wikimedia Commons